Vyral/mark-callender/_posts/2020-09-10-q-what-does-the-right-agent-look-like.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>The right agent is out there if you know where to look.</em></p>
+*The right agent is out there if you know where to look.*

-There is no such thing as a perfect real estate agent, but given today’s information, it can be really confusing to find the right fit. **An agent who can make sense of this rapidly changing housing market and navigate it effectively will help you unlock the key to buying or selling a home.**&nbsp;
+There is no such thing as a perfect real estate agent, but given today’s environment, it can be really confusing to find the right fit. **An agent who can make sense of this rapidly changing housing market and navigate it effectively will help you unlock the key to buying or selling a home.**&nbsp;

 There’s a lot that goes into every transaction.
 Hiring an agent who has a finger on the pulse of the market will make your buying or selling experience much easier.
 How do you identify this type of agent, though?
 Here are a few tips.